-What’s great about Google Data Studio is that you don’t have to be very technical about it, and you don’t need to be good at graphic design.
+What’s great about Looker Studio is that you don’t have to be very technical about it, and you don’t need to be good at graphic design.

 With just a few clicks, you can create a fantastic dashboard that will be appealing and easy to read.

 Google thought about the recipient of the report, giving him the ability to play around a bit.
 The viewer can: